sealcode/sealious-www-server/README.md

 ## How to use configure `sealious-www-server`?
-WWW-server configuration allows you to open ports for listening, definin protocols served on those ports and redirections(useful when you want to force users to use HTTPS by redirecting them from HTTP).
+WWW-server configuration allows you to open ports for listening, define protocols served on those ports and redirections(useful when you want to force users to use HTTPS by redirecting them from HTTP).
 Configuration is separated into 2 sections: `connections` and `redirections`.